tinafletcher/tinafletcher.github.io/_posts/2021-7-9-Virtual-watch-parties.md

 #### You don't need to find a large physical space to watch the video
 Everyone joins from the comfort of their own space.
 No need to spend time finding and booking a large meeting room.
 No need to spend time fighting with AV equipment in the room that may or may not be working properly.

-#### Virtual watching might be more inclusive
+#### Virtual watching can be more inclusive
 Depending on the make-up of your team, hosting a virtual watch party might mean that more of your team members can participate, more fully.
 The watch-from-your-own desk format means that team members who are not geographically located near the rest of the group, or those who may want to use assistive technologies to help them understand and process the video, have an equal opportunity to participate.

 ## So what should we watch?
 If you think that a virtual watch party is something you'd like to try, but you're not sure what kind of video to choose, here are some categories of things my team has watched that worked well for us.

-- Talks/presentations that we hope will help us develop strategies to address challenges we're having in our team (technical, process, etc)
+- Talks/presentations that we hope will help us develop strategies to address challenges we're having in our team (technical, process, etc.)
 - Overviews of new technologies that we are considering trying out, or want to get better at using
 - Classic movies that some team members know and love, and others will be seeing for the first time